 If business is slow over Christmas, why not take a well-deserved break?

 No doubt you’ve worked hard over the year, so show yourself and your employees some appreciation by closing up shop for a week or so.
-Chances are yourself and employees will come back energised and determined for a fantastic 2020 in business.
+Chances are you and your employees will come back energised and determined for a fantastic 2020 in business.

 You can have your Christmas Pavlova and eat it too with these tips to stay on top of business in the holiday season.